sladeutley/fullstack-socialmedia-app/process-notes.md

   formik for form handling
   yup validation

-At this point, to get it to work (npm start in terminal), I had to dolete the jscong.json file.
-I will add it back after this commit. once finish backend, startup again at 1:47:49 - it won't be working yet bc of jsconfig.json, but do all the redux setup to see if it fixes issue
+At this point, to get it to work (npm start in terminal), I had to dolete the jscong.json file -> actually, i just had to get rid of commented out code in it

+Note, jsconfig.json makes it so when you import files into other files, you can just start with src

 //Watch from 1:42:00 to around 1:47:49 where you will start up again coding